ProteinQure/visualize_HW/README.rst

 Help
 ====

-Please, if you have an issue with the tool, open an issue here on the github repository https://github.com/proteinqure/visualize_hw/issues.
+Please, if you encounter any issues with the tool, open an issue here on the github repository https://github.com/proteinqure/visualize_hw/issues.

 If you have any questions or suggestions, please contact team@proteinqure.com.